SimpleDataLabsInc/prophecy-docs/docs/concepts/concepts.md

 You will want to create pipelines when you’re running on a Spark environment, like Databricks or EMR.
 They’re particularly useful for more complex ingestion (e.g. loading data from Salesforce or JDBC), data transformations (e.g. working with complex data types) and machine learning use-cases.

-Learn more [here](../low-code-spark) about Prophecy’s low-code Spark environment and checkout this [guide](/docs/getting-started/getting-started-with-low-code-spark.md).
+Learn more [here](../low-code-spark) about Prophecy Copilot for Spark and checkout this [guide](/docs/getting-started/getting-started-with-low-code-spark.md).

 ### Models (for SQL)

 Models are based on SQL-native code and are backed by the dbt Core™️ build system.
 Models define a single Dataset (most commonly a table or a view) and they’re stored as a select statement in a SQL file.
-They can be used as part of the Low-code SQL product only.
+Prophecy Copilot for SQL uses Models where Copilot for Spark uses Pipelines.

 You will want to create models if you’d like to transform data directly on your data warehouse or you’re an existing dbt user.
 They’re best suited for data analytics and data transformation use-cases.

-Learn more [here](/docs/low-code-sql/low-code-sql.md) about Prophecy’s low-code SQL environment and get started with low-code SQL on Databricks with [this guide](/docs/getting-started/getting-started-with-low-code-sql.md).
+Learn more [here](/docs/SQL/copilot-for-sql-users) about Prophecy Copilot for SQL and get started with [this guide](/docs/getting-started/getting-started-with-low-code-sql.md).

 ## Fabrics